 - 1. 100% withdrawal on 1st day of class (less permitted fee of \$100.00 or 5% of charges whichever is less). - 2.
 After the first day of class, refunds will be calculated by dividing the number of days attended (first day of class through to withdrawal date including weekends) by the total number of days in the semester (including weekends but minus spring and fall breaks of more than five consecutive days).
 This percentage will be used to determine the amount of tuition the student will be responsible for while the remainder will be refunded to the students' account.
-This process is the same used by the Department of Education to determine the amount of Pell the student has earned and what portion has to be returned by the university, and is provided by the Departments' R2 T4 website. - a.
-If a student withdraws before the first day of class, no SFA funds may be used to pay any portion of costs, no matter what refund policy a school uses.
+This process is the same used by the Department of Education to determine the amount of Pell the student has earned and what portion has to be returned by the university, and is provided by the Departments' R2 T4 website.

-Clear Creek Baptist Bible College 2022-2023 Catalog Business Services
+Clear Creek Baptist Bible College 2023-2024 Catalog Business Services

-- b.
+- a.
+If a student withdraws before the first day of class, no SFA funds may be used to pay any portion of costs. no matter what refund policy a school uses. - b.
 A school may exclude from the Institutional charges a reasonable administrative fee, not to exceed \$100.00 or 5% of total charges, whichever is less.
-Also, a school may exclude documented costs to the school of any non-returnable equipment, or returnable equipment that was not returned in good condition within twenty days of withdrawal. - 3.
-Day after 60% of enrollment period NO REFUND.
+Also, a school may exclude documented costs to the school of any non-returnable equipment, or returnable equipment that was not returned in good condition within twenty days of withdrawal.